array-split/array_split/docs/source/examples/index.rst

       *overlap* with neighbouring tiles.
 Also often referred to as *ghost cells* or *ghost elements*.
    *sub-tile*
-      The sub-array formed by spliting a tile.
+      The sub-array formed by splitting a tile.

 ====================
 Parameter Categories